jakoblorz/neso/README.md

 const HashGuard = (object: any): object is IHashSource =>
     "password" in object && typeof object.password === "string";
 ```
-3. export a guarded callback:
+3. export the guard-secured callback:
 ```typescript
 //hash.ts
 import * as crypto from "crypto";